 Oral Motor Skills Used During Eating

-Motor Skill Description Purpose Video
+Motor Skill

-Sucking The lips purse and seal around the liquid source, such as a straw.
+The lips purse and seal around the liquid source, such as a straw.
 Inward breathing is used to pull liquid into the mouth from the source.
 The oral cavity and pharynx direct the liquid into the esophagus.
-Intake of liquids, especially by infants under the age of 12 months.
-Also used by adults as an alternative to drinking.

-Drinking The lips form a controlled opening.
+The lips form a controlled opening.
 The edge of the cup or glass rests on the lower lip and liquid is slowly poured into the oral cavity.
 The lips close and the oral cavity and pharynx direct the liquid into the esophagus.
-Intake of liquids after the age of 12 months.
-Becomes the primary method of liquid intake over sucking, although sucking is still used.

-Biting The front upper and lower teeth apply force to slice through food and intake it into the oral cavity.
-Intake of food in small pieces that fit inside the oral cavity.
+The front upper and lower teeth apply force to slice through food and intake it into the oral cavity.

-Chewing The back upper and lower teeth apply repeated force to break down and soften food.
+The back upper and lower teeth apply repeated force to break down and soften food.
 The lower jaw moves in a rotational direction to cause the lower teeth to grind food against the upper teeth.
 The saliva glands release fluid to assist in softening food.
 This process is also called mastication.
-Initial preparation of food for swallowing and digestion.
-Chewing is part of the oral preparatory phase of swallowing.

 Phases of Swallowing

-Phase Description Type of Control and Duration
+Type of Control and Duration

-Oral Preparatory Phase Oral manipulation, including chewing described above, to form the food into a soft mass called a bolus.
-Voluntary, amount of time varies depending on the consistency of the food.
+Oral manipulation, including chewing described above, to form the food into a soft mass called a bolus.

-Oral Phase The tongue elevates against the alveolar ridge and moves the bolus to the back of mouth, ending with the beginning of the pharyngeal swallow.
-Voluntary, lasts 1-3 seconds.
+The tongue elevates against the alveolar ridge and moves the bolus to the back of mouth, ending with the beginning of the pharyngeal swallow.

-Pharyngeal Phase The bolus reaches the anterior faucial arches, which triggers the swallow.
+The bolus reaches the anterior faucial arches, which triggers the swallow.
 Hyoid and larynx move upward and forward, epiglottis retroflexes to protect the airway.
-Ends with opening/relaxation of cricopharyngeal sphincter Involuntary, lasts 1-3 seconds.
+Ends with opening/relaxation of cricopharyngeal sphincter

-Esophageal Phase Contraction of the cricopharyngeus muscle that pushes the bolus toward the stomach, ends with relaxation of the lower esophageal sphincter to allow food into the stomach.
-Involuntary, lasts 8-10 seconds.
+Contraction of the cricopharyngeus muscle that pushes the bolus toward the stomach, ends with relaxation of the lower esophageal sphincter to allow food into the stomach.

 .Dysphagia

-Definition of dysphagiadifficulty or discomfort in swallowing that persists over a prolonged period of time.
+Definition of dysphagia – difficulty or discomfort in swallowing that persists over a prolonged period of time.

 Types of Dysphagia